 The Loma Linda University Office of Financial Aid strives to ensure that financial aid is distributed equitably based on calculated financial need.
-“Need” is the difference between your estimated costs and your Expected Family Contribution (EFC) which is calculated by the U.S. Department of Education and reflected on your FAFSA.
+“Need” is the difference between your estimated costs and your Expected Family Contribution (EFC) which is calculated by the U.S. Department of Education and reflected on your Free Application for Federal Student Aid (FAFSA).
 Your EFC is determined by many factors, including the family’s income, assets, family size and number in college.
 If you are independent, “family” refers to yourself and your spouse/children (if applicable).

 If you are eligible for financial aid, your need may be funded by various sources.
-Students who met the priority funding deadline are given greatest consideration during the awarding process.
-After priority funding deadline consideration, most funds are distributed on a first-come, first-served basis due to the limited availability of certain awards.
+Institutional funds are distributed on a first-come, first-served basis due to limited availability.
+Students who apply early are given first consideration during the awarding process.
 Funds are awarded in the following sequence:

 Notice: Students may supplement their awards with private educational loans up to the amount of the student’s cost of attendance minus any financial aid they have received.
 Students must apply for these loans separately through a bank or lender.
 Remember that a loan is a legal obligation, so it is important to borrow only what you need and to research the terms and conditions of the loan thoroughly.